rollingrhinoremix/.github/profile/README.md

 # Rolling Rhino Remix

+* As of 17th October 2022 the Rolling Rhino Remix project has decided to discontinue Rolling Rhino Remix in favour of its successor distribution, Rhino Linux.
+Rhino Linux will polish out a lot of issues that are currently present within the distribution and introduce new features.
+You can find the Rhino Linux website, socials and more information [here](https://rhinolinux.org).

 **Website:** https://rollingrhino.org

 Rolling Rhino Remix is an un-official Ubuntu flavour which converts the Ubuntu operating system into a rolling release Linux distribution by tracking the devel series.
 A rolling release distribution is a Linux distribution which recieves continuous package updates, and as such there is no major update (unlike Ubuntu's current release model where there is clear progression between versions).
 A rolling release model offers new and experienced users a new way to utilise their desktop PC, without the hassle of major upgrades.